Candia massacre: Massacre

-Those groups then attacked the house of the local British vice-consul, L.A.
-Calocherino, and managed to burn it down, killing him together with his family.
-Muslim irregulars then proceeded to slaughter any Christians they could find in the city.
-Some of the local Christians sought refuge in the cathedral of the city, while much of the town was set ablaze.
-In support of the beleaguered British troops caught in a crossfire from every direction, Lt John Marshall of HMS Hazard did not wait for instruction and began to shell the town.
+Those groups then attacked the house of the local British vice-consul, Lysimachus Andrew Calocherino, and burned it down, killing him together with his family.
+Local Muslims then proceeded to slaughter any Christians they could find in the city.
+Some Christians sought refuge in the cathedral of the city, while much of the town was set ablaze.
+In support of the beleaguered British troops caught in a crossfire from every direction, Lieutenant John Marshall of Hazard did not wait for instruction and began to shell the town.
 His intervention saved a small number of British military personnel who managed to escape.

 The incident lasted more than four hours.
 As a result, a part of the city was burnt and according to various estimates, 500 to 800 Christians were massacred by Muslim irregular groups.
 The massacre ended only when British warships began bombarding the city.
-Meanwhile, the responsible Ottoman officer, Ismail Pasha, contacted French Rear Admiral Édouard Pottier, head of the international force, and offered to provide a half-battalion in support to the British forces to quell the disturbance.
+Meanwhile, the responsible Ottoman officer, Ismail Pasha, contacted French Counter-admiral Édouard Pottier, the head of the international force, and offered to provide a half-battalion in support to the British forces to quell the disturbance.
 However, it was later revealed that Ismail's subordinate, the local Ottoman ruler (kaymakam) Ethem Pasha, was himself involved in the outbreak of the violence.

 Aftermath

 Queen Victoria personally called for "drastic action", and Lord Salisbury pressed forward the military trials.
 One British sailor, Royal Naval Surgeon William Maillard, was awarded the Victoria Cross.
 The leaders of the Muslim perpetrators were hanged on the walls of Heraklion.

 The incident accelerated the settlement of the "Cretan question".
 The ambassadors of France, Great Britain, Italy and Russia presented an ultimatum to the Ottoman Sultan, demanding the withdrawal of the Ottoman troops from Crete within a month.
-Two months later, on November28, the last Ottoman troops left Crete, ending the 253-year Ottoman rule on the island.
+Two months later, on 28 November 1898, the last Ottoman troops left Crete, ending the 253-year Ottoman rule on the island.
 The following year Crete formed an autonomous state within the Ottoman Empire and in 1913 it became part of Greece.

 The main street where the incidents occurred was later named "Martyrs of 25th August" (the old style calendar date of the event) to honor the victims of the massacre.
 A monument to the British seamen killed was erected in Upper Barrakka Gardens, Malta.